chrisedrego/kubanatus/container-in-kuberneters.md

 1. One Pod - One Container
 2. One Pod - Multiple Containers.

+- In terms of
 - There are two types Containers:

 1. SideCar Containers:
 - These containers as the name suggest are side containers, which assist the main containers.

+2. Ambassador Containers:
+- These containers proxy a local connection to the world.

+3. Adapter Containers.
+-